SeUniVr/EtherSolve/README.md

 <img src="https://github.com/SeUnivr/EtherSolve/blob/main/Logo/Logo.png" alt="EtherSolve logo" width="128px" height="128px"><br>
 # EtherSolve

-EtherSolve is a tool for *Control Flow Graph (CFG)* reconstruction of Solidity smart-contracts from Ethereum bytecode.
+EtherSolve is a tool for *Control Flow Graph (CFG)* reconstruction and *static analysis* of Solidity smart-contracts from Ethereum bytecode.

-The tool is based on the ICPC 2021 paper [EtherSolve: Computing an Accurate Control-Flow Graph from Ethereum Bytecode](https://doi.org/10.1109/ICPC52881.2021.00021)
+The tool is based on the peer-reviewed pubblication
+> Michele Pasqua, Andrea Benini, Filippo Contro, Marco Crosara, Mila Dalla Preda, and Mariano Ceccato.
+"Enhancing Ethereum smart-contracts static analysis by computing a precise Control-Flow Graph of Ethereum bytecode".
+In: *Journal of Systems and Software* (pp. 1-18), Elsevier, 2023.
+DOI: [10.1016/j.jss.2023.111653](https://doi.org/10.1016/j.jss.2023.111653)

+That is a revides and extended version of the peer-reviewed publication
+> Filippo Contro, Marco Crosara, Mariano Ceccato, and Mila Dalla Preda.
+"EtherSolve: Computing an Accurate Control-Flow Graph from Ethereum Bytecode".
+In: *Proceedings of the 29<sup>th</sup> IEEE/ACM International Conference on Program Comprehension* (pp. 127-137), IEEE, 2021.
+DOI: [10.1109/ICPC52881.2021.00021](https://doi.org/10.1109/ICPC52881.2021.00021)

+### Vulnerability Detection
-The tool also provides modules for vulnerabilities detection.
+The tool also provides modules for the detection of Ethereum vulnerabilities.
 It currently supports *Re-entrancy* and *Tx.origin* vulnerabilities.

 ## Usage